 Way back in 1975, Full and Parkins reported in the Journal of Dental Research that boiling water in teflon plans produced a “pronounced increase” in fluoride levels.
 An excerpt from this study is reproduced below.
-Teflon is made from fluorinated chemical = Polytetrafluoroethylene (PTFE), and thus the relationship between Teflon use and fluoride contamination of food is plausible.
+Teflon is made from fluorinated chemical =Polytetrafluoroethylene (PTFE), and thus the relationship between Teflon use and fluoride contamination of food is plausible.

-The following is an excerpt from the Full and Parkins study:
+Here are a few excerpts from the Full and Parkins study:

 “The fluoride concentrations observed before and after boiling for each container and the change in fluoride concentrations are shown ...
 A pronounced increase was seen with the Teflon-coated vessel.
 The boiled water from the aluminum vessel showed notable decrease.
 Little change was noted in the fluoride concentration of the water boiled in the stainless steel and Pyrex vessels.
 The amount of water remaining in each vessel was estimated; in the aluminum, stainless steel, and Pyrex vessels water was reduced by a third and in Teflon by a half. . . .